Systems of one-dimensional random walks in a common random environment

 The formula for $\vp$ in \eqref{LLN} and the fact that $P$ is \iid imply that $E_P[ f(\w) ]=1 / \vp$, and therefore $\E_{\pi_\a}[ \eta_0(0) ] = E_P[ \a f(\w) ] = \a/\vp$.
 Our final main result is the following. \begin{thm} Let Assumptions \ref{IIDasm} and \ref{Basm} hold.
 If $\nu:\Omega\ra \Upsilon$ is such that $\E_\nu( \eta_0(0) ) < \infty$, then $\P_\nu(\eta_n \in \cdot )$ converges weakly to $\P_{\pi_\a}(\eta_0\in\cdot)$ (in the space of probability measures on $(\Zp)^\Z$) as $n\ra\infty$, with $\a = \vp \E_\nu( \eta_0(0) )$. \end{thm}

 The structure of the paper is as follows.
 Section \ref{UQLDP} is devoted to the proof of Proposition \ref{UQLDPslow}.
 The proof is an adaptation of the proof of the similar bounds given in \cite{gzQSubexp} for a single random walk.
-In Section \ref{Hydro} we give the proof of Theorem \ref{ULLN} and we show how it can be used to prove the hydrodynamic limits of form \eqref{hydro2} as stated in Theorems \ref{weakhydro} and \ref{stronghydro}.
+In Section \ref{Hydro} we give the proof of Theorem \ref{ULLN} and we show how it can be used to prove the hydrodynamic limits in Theorems \ref{strongweakhydro}.
 Finally, in Section \ref{StatDist} we prove Theorem \ref{uniquestat} via a coupling technique.

 \end{section}

 \begin{section}{Uniform Quenched Large Deviations} In this Section, we will make the following assumption \begin{asm} $E_P [\rho_0^s] = 1$ for some $s>1$. \end{asm}